portellam/libvirt-hooks/README.md

 Install scripts (hooks) of which extend and enhance the functionality of Libvirt Virtual Machines (VM).
 Hooks may run at either VM start or stop, and be VM-specific.
 Develop your own Hooks by reviewing the existing hooks as a reference guide.
 See [Features](#features) for more information.

 ## 2. Why?
 Libvirt is a tool which manages VMs (Guests) and the platforms which run those Guests (example: QEMU, KVM, etc).
 Libvirt includes logic to watch for specific events on the Host OS (ex: Linux) to allow for script execution.
-Scripts include the [features listed below](#features).

-Scripts are not available out-of-the-box in Libvirt, but are possible if you understand Linux, Systemd, and a scripting language (ex: Bash, Python).
-This is not acceptable should one wish to attract newcomers to Guests on Linux.
+Scripts are not available out-of-the-box in Libvirt, but are possible if you understand Linux, `systemd`, and a scripting language (ex: Bash, Python). **This is not acceptable,** should we as a [community](https://old.reddit.com/r/VFIO) wish to attract newcomers to VMs, [VFIO](#85-vfio), and Linux as a whole.

-To assist beginners (and others), included are some incredibly necessary scripts for Libvirt Guests.
+To assist beginners (and others), included are some incredibly necessary scripts for Guests.
-To assist eager enthusiasts who wish to develop new Hooks, the self-documenting scripts are available as references.
+To assist eager enthusiasts who wish to develop new Hooks, [see below](#7-how-to-develop-custom-features).

 ## 3. Download
 - To download this script, you may: